 When you set up multiple schedules, you can easily switch between them on the Scheduler.

-- You have the option to share employees, positions, job sites, shift templates, and schedule templates between schedules.
+You have the option to share users, positions, job sites, shift templates, and schedule templates between schedules.

-- If employees are tagged to multiple schedules, you can see all their shifts at the same time to avoid scheduling shifts that conflict.
+If users are tagged to multiple schedules, you can see all their shifts at the same time to avoid scheduling shifts that conflict.

-- If you allow shift swaps and drops, employees can only exchange shifts with employees that belong to the same schedule.
+If you allow shift swaps and drops, users can only exchange shifts with users that belong to the same schedule.

 Setting up multiple schedules

-After you’ve added schedules, tag employees, positions, job sites, and shift templates to them as needed.
+After you’ve added schedules, assign users, positions, job sites, and shift templates to them as needed.